-- a) To assess the integrity of this OSO, the applicant determines: - 1) whether credit can be taken for the equipment environmental qualification tests / declarations, e.g., by answering the following questions: - i) is there a Declaration of Design and Performance (DDP) available to the applicant stating the environmental qualification levels to which the equipment was tested? - ii) Did the environmental qualification tests follow a standard considered adequate by the CAAM (e.g., DO-160)? - iii) Are the environmental qualification tests appropriate and sufficient to cover all the environmental conditions related to the ConOps?

-- iv) If the tests were not performed following a recognised standard, were the tests performed by an organisation/entity that is qualified or that has experience in performing DO-160 like tests? - 2) Can the suitability of the equipment for the intended/expected UAS environmental conditions be determined from either inservice experience or relevant test results? - 3) Any limitations which would affect the suitability of the equipment for the intended/expected UAS environmental conditions.

-The lowest integrity loval should LEVEL of INTEGRITY
+- a) To assess the integrity of this OSO, the applicant determines: - 1) whether credit can be taken for the equipment environmental qualification tests / declarations, e.g., by answering the following questions: - i) is there a Declaration of Design and Performance (DDP) available to the applicant stating the environmental qualification levels to which the equipment was tested? - ii) Did the environmental qualification tests follow a standard considered adequate by the CAAM (e.g., DO-160)? - iii) Are the environmental qualification tests appropriate and sufficient to cover all the environmental conditions related to the ConOps?If the tests were not performed following a recognised standard, were the tests performed by an organisation/entity that is qualified or that has experience in performing DO-160 like tests? - 2) Can the suitability of the equipment for the intended/expected UAS environmental conditions be determined from either inservice experience or relevant test results? - 3) Any limitations which would affect the suitability of the equipment for the intended/expected UAS environmental conditions. - b) The lowest integrity level should be considered for those cases where a UAS equipment has only a partial environmental qualification and/or a partial demonstration by similarity and/or parts with no qualification at all.

-The lowest integrity N/A Medium High

-be considered for the nose cases

-where a UAS equipr ment has only

-a partial environme ntal

-qualification and/or r a partial

-demonstration by si imilarity

-and/or parts with n o qualification

-at all.ADVERSE OPER ATING

-CONDITIONS

-OSO #24 The UAS is designed using environmental

-UAS is designed and Criteria N/A The UAS is designed to limit the standards considered adequate by the competent

-qualified for adverse Cintena IN/A effect of environmental conditions. authority and/or in accordance with a means of

-environmental compliance acceptable to that authority.

-conditions Comments N/A N/A N/A
+ADVERSE OPERATING CONDITIONS LEVEL of INTEGRITY N/A Medium High OSO #24 UAS is designed and qualified for adverse environmental Criteria N/A The UAS is designed to limit the effect of environmental conditions.
+The UAS is designed using environmental standards considered adequate by the competent authority and/or in accordance with a means of compliance acceptable to that authority. conditions Comments N/A N/A N/A

-ADVERSE OPERATING CONDITIONS LEVEL of ASSURANCE N/A Medium High OSO #24 UAS is designed and Criteria N/A Consider the criteria defined in section 1.0 of Appendix 6. qualified for adverse environmental conditions Comments N/A N/A
+LEVEL of ASSURANCE ADVERSE OPERATING 5 CONDITIONS N/ A Medium High OSO #24 UAS is designed and Criteria N/A Consider the criteria defined in Section 1.9 of Appendix 6 qualified for adverse environmental conditions Comments N/A N/A